 Summer is coming and that means grilling, pool time, and warmer weather.
 It also means cooling season and this summer air conditioner repairs will come with increasing costs for the refrigerant R22, more commonly known as Freon™.

 We discussed the R22 phase out earlier this year, and creation of R22 refrigerant has already gone down by 90%.
 By 2020, production will be discontinued.
-Homeowners now face the decision of whether to repair or to replace their system using R22 refrigerant from both a financial and environmental perspective.
+Homeowners now face the decision of whether to repair or to replace their system using R22 refrigerant from both a budget and environmental perspective.

-Because of the R22 phase out, the heating and air conditioning industry is seeing the cost to repair older air conditioners needing additional R22 refrigerant rise by 300% to 400%, and that cost is only expected to increase as summer gets closer.
+Because of the R22 phase out, the heating and air conditioning industry is seeing the cost to repair older air conditioners needing additional R22 refrigerant increase by 300% to 400%, and that cost is only expected to increase as summer gets closer.